 “(2) Subject to authorization in an approved budget and financial plan, any funds appropriated in the Fund shall be continually available without regard to fiscal year limitation.”.

-(f) A new section 6b is added to read as follows:
+(f) New sections 6b and 6c are added to read as follows:

 “Section 6b.
 Humanities grant program.